-Martin Rothschild entered the conference room pulling on his tie.
-He may as well have been pulling off his shirt, a titillating prospect for the women who mooned over him daily.
-Always fastidious from his silvery hair and matching well-manicured beard to his every movement he’d captured the attention of his female staff.
+Martin Rothschild entered the conference room pulling on his tie, a titillating prospect for the women who mooned over him daily.
+Always fastidious from his silvery hair and matching well-manicured beard to his every movement he’d captured his female staff.

-And yes, Samantha held back sensual thoughts catching a whiff of his manly scent while alone with him in his private office.
+Even Samantha held back sensual thoughts catching a whiff of his manly scent while alone with him in his private office.
 The few times he’d made eye contact she had shivered with desire.
 But she was well past that now.
 The consummate personal assistant that she was would never cross that line.
-She was the envy of all the women, including paralegals, associates, and law clerks.
+Sam was the envy of all the women, including paralegals, associates, and law clerks.

 Mr. Rothschild nodded to each of his associates, shaking hands with the new interns as he passed.
 He then took a formal stance at the head of the conference table and paused for the room’s revered silence.